semantifyit/instant-annotator/README.md

 * [bootstrap](https://www.bootstrapcdn.com/) JS + CSS
 * [bootstrap-datetimepicker](https://cdnjs.com/libraries/bootstrap-datetimepicker) JS

-Plugin automatically checks if libraries are loaded.
+The plugin automatically checks if libraries are loaded.
 If not it will load them, but it takes little bit time.
-If you want load libraries manualy, please include this scripts in your code.
+If you want load libraries manually, please include this scripts in your code.

 ```html
 /* jQuery */